 I first heard about Mr. B.’s Emporium on the excellent book blog, things mean a lot.
 Mr. B’s has been voted the best independent bookshop in the UK twice and hosts tons of awesome events.
 There are pillows and lampshades signed by visiting authors like Patrick Ness, comfy chairs to sit in, and (obviously most important) rooms and rooms of books.
 It looks charming and unpretentious and most definitely like a destination bookstore.
 Also: Bath!

-This is another find from things mean a lot.
+things mean a lot.
 Like the Musée d’Orsay (awesome museum or awesomest museum?), Barter Books is housed in a restored and converted 19th-century train station, this one designed by William Bell.
 It’s one of the largest used bookshops in Europe, pulling in about 20,000 visitors a year.
 The selection is overwhelming and covers just about any type of book you can think of, from rare editions worth thousands of pounds to recent paperbacks; from romances to epic literature.
 I have a terrible weakness for used bookstores and I know, I just KNOW, I’d find a Penguin edition of an Agatha Christie novel in this place.
 And then my life would be complete.

 Can an entire city be a bookish place?
 I’d say in the case of Edinburgh, yes.
 Not only has it been home to countless kick-ass writers—Robert Louis Stevenson, Arthur Conan Doyle, JK Rowling, and Alexander McCall Smith, just to name a few—it’s been dubbed the world’s first City of Literature by UNESCO and was listed as the most literary city in the world by National Geographic.
 What I’m really interested in, though, is the Edinburgh Book Festival, which lasts for THREE WHOLE WEEKS in August and features literally hundreds of authors like Neil Gaiman, Neal Stephenson, all other authors named Neil/Neal/Niall; Yann Martel, Toni Morrison, Margaret Atwood, JK Rowling, blah blah blah.
 Basically think of a well-known author and they’ve probably been part of the Edinburgh Book Festival at one point.
 It’s an author stalker’s dream!
 This is surely the earthly equivalent of book heaven.